BabylonJS/BabylonReactNative/README.md

 - If something goes wrong with the build `npm run android --verbose` can give some hints.
 - If the emulator is not launched by the build, you can run `~/Android/Sdk/emulator/emulator @name_of_your_image`.
 - For other emulator issues, follow the [instructions](https://github.com/BabylonJS/BabylonNative/blob/master/Documentation/AndroidEmulator.md) from Babylon Native documentation.
+- Refer to the [Babylon Native documentation](https://github.com/BabylonJS/BabylonNative/tree/master/Documentation#babylon-native-documention) for additional information that may help troubleshoot issues.

 ### **Building and Running the Playground App**